SteevenQuintana/movie-reviews-api/README.md

 This project is a RESTful API that allows users to view, create and update movies, post comments, perform authentication and more.
 The API is built using MongoDB, Express and TypeScript.

+## How to use the API

+In this video, I will explore how to use a Movie API and it's authorization for getting access to some endpoints  [Exploring MOVIE API](https://www.youtube.com/watch?v=JIf3LH4y_jA)

 ## Features